-While you may not be celebrating Memorial Day at a parade, here are four tips to keeping your dog safe on Memorial Day!
+While you may not be celebrating Memorial Day at a parade, here are four tips for keeping your dog safe on Memorial Day!

-2. If you’re planning on grilling out, keep your dog away from the grill to avoid a fire hazard.
-You can do this by having your dog indoors, have a puppy pen around the grill, or having your dog on leash with another person holding onto them.
+- If you’re planning on grilling out, keep your dog away from the grill to avoid a fire hazard.
+You can do this by having your dog indoors, have a puppy pen around the grill, or having your dog on a leash with another person holding onto them.

 See you next time, at Central Bark!